pip-services/pip-services-docs/content/en/net/expressions/calculator/variables/ivariable_collection.md

 #### FindByName
-Finds variable in the list by it's name.
+Finds a variable in the list by it's name.

 > [IVariable](../ivariable) FindByName(string name)

-- **name**: string - The variable name to be found.
+- **name**: string - variable name to be found.
 - **returns**: [IVariable](../ivariable) - Variable or *null* if function was not found.

 #### FindIndexByName